 Two of the objectives of this course are to effectively assess the strengths and weaknesses of other's writing and make concrete suggestions for improvement and plan, assess, and edit writing in response to feedback.
 You will achieve these objectives through peer review assignments throughout the semester.
-For these assignments, you'll provide your classmates with feedback on their topical writing assignments and use their input to develop your writing assignments.
+For these assignments, you'll provide two classmates with feedback on their topical writing assignments and use their input to develop your writing assignments.

-You will complete the peer review in a peer review portal, Eli Review.
+You will complete the peer reviews in a peer review portal, Eli Review.
 Follow the steps in the Week 1 module in D2L to sign up for an Eli Review account for the course.
 Once you've signed up, you will be able to log into Eli Review via D2L with a single click.
-You can also log into the web app separately using your username and password.
+You can also log into the web app using your username and password.
 We will discuss the peer review process in class.
-See the student tutorials in Eli Review for more guidance: https://elireview.com/learn/tutorials/students/
+See the student tutorials for more guidance: https://elireview.com/learn/tutorials/students/.

-Starting Week 2, you must add your first draft of the writing assignment to Eli Review by Friday at 11:45pm, complete the peer reviews by Monday at 11:45pm, and make your revision plan by Tuesday at 11:45pm.
+Starting Week 2, you must add your first draft of the writing assignment to Eli Review by Sunday at 11:45 AM, complete your assigned peer reviews by Tuesday at 11:45pm, and make your revision plan by Wednesday at 11:45pm.
+If you prefer to get an earlier start on your peer reviews, submit your first draft by Saturday at 11:45 PM and the system will form a peer review group if at least three students have submitted their writing task by this time.